-The internal auditor will look for some additional evidence of good record keeping, compliance with data protection regulations, freedom of information and website accessibility regulations.
+The internal auditor will look for additional evidence of good record keeping, compliance with data protection regulations, freedom of information and website accessibility regulations.

 Evidence Internal auditor commentary Was the annual meeting held in accordance with legislation?
-13 (emergency Regulations as a result of the COVID-19 pandemic)f14 For the period in question, as a result of the COVID-19 pandemic the Council chose not to hold an Annual Meeting of the Parish Council.
+13 Yes The Annual Meeting of the Council was held on 5 May 2021 and the first item on the agenda was the election of the Chair.
 Is there evidence that Minutes are administered in accordance with legislation?
-15 Not seen - virtual audit.
+14 Yes Not seen - as virtual audit.
+Absence is approved?
+Partly Met Apologies were accepted.
+Comment: Whilst minutes show resolutions to receive apologies (where applicable) there is no formal record to show that Council has approved the absence , if appropriate.
+Council is advised to ensure that all absences are not merely recorded but approved by the Council thereby ensuring that the absence is not treated as unapproved.
 Is there a list of members' interests held?
-Yes A list of members interests is held on the East Suffolk District Council website.
-Does the Council have any Trustee responsibilities and if so are these clearly identified in a Trust Document?
-N/A Has the Transparency Code been correctly applied and information published in accordance with current legislation?
-Yes To ensure compliance with the requirements of the Transparency Code for smaller authorities (turnover not exceeding £25,000), Council is aware that the following should be published on a public website for the year 2020/21 not later than 1 July: Internal Audit Report List of Councillors and Responsibilities Items of Expenditure Above £100 including recoverable and non-recoverable VAT End of Year Accounts Annual Governance Statement Asset Register
+Yes A list of members interests are available on the District Councils website with a link available on the smaller authority's website.
+Does the Council have any Trustee responsibilities and if so, are these clearly identified in a Trust Document?
+N/A The Council does not have sole Trustee responsibilities.
+Has the Transparency Code been correctly applied, and information published in accordance with current legislation?
+Yes To ensure compliance with the requirements of the Transparency Code for smaller authorities (turnover not exceeding £25,000), Council is aware that the following should be published on a public website for the year 2021/22 not later than 1 July: Internal Audit Report List of Councillors and Responsibilities Items of expenditure above £100 including recoverable and non-recoverable VAT End of Year Accounts

-&lt;sup>13 The Local Government Act 1972 Schedule 12, paragraph 7 (2) and Schedule 15 (2)
+13 The Local Government Act 1972 Schedule 12, paragraph 7 (2) and Schedule 15 (2)